-- A maximum of one antlerless elk permit can be obtained through the antlerless drawing. - A maximum of two antlerless elk permits can be obtained over the counter.
+- A maximum of one permit can be for a bull elk. - A maximum of one antlerless elk permit can be obtained through the antlerless drawing. - A maximum of two antlerless elk permits can be obtained over the counter.

 For the purposes of obtaining multiple elk permits, an archery elk permit (hunter's choice) is considered a bull elk permit.
-Likewise, a general-season archery elk permit is also considered a bull elk permit.
+Likewise, general-season archery permits are also considered bull elk permits.
+Antlerless elk-control or private-lands-only permits are considered antlerless permits.
 You may apply for only one antlerless elk permit in the antlerless drawing.

-If you do not obtain an antlerless elk permit in the drawing, you may be eligible to purchase up to two antlerless elk permits over the counter.
+If you do not obtain an antierless elk permit in the drawing, you may be eligible to purchase up to two antierless elk permits over the counter.